 Any great entrepreneur will admit that identifying crucial opportunities, and subsequently taking advantage of them, is the secret to success.
 Creative Click Media is here to announce the emergence of such an opportunity with Google’s search engine update.
-Recently, Google developers released an algorithm update which places a greater emphasis on mobile-friendly website content.
+Recently, Google developers released an algorithm update that places a greater emphasis on mobile-friendly website content.
 The update follows last year’s infamous “Mobilegeddon,” a ranking algorithm tweak intended to boost mobile-friendly websites in a mobile Google search.
 While this most recent update is not expected to be as earth-shattering as Mobilegeddon, it still carries valuable implications for businesses hoping to advertise their website through search engine optimization (SEO).
 Here’s what your business needs to know to stay on top and increase the bottom line.

 What Was Mobilegeddon?

 In February of 2015, Google’s Webmaster Central Blog announced a major overturn in how Google ranks websites in its search engine:

 The update was not surprising to many; organic internet searches were already gradually transitioning from desktop-based to mobile-based.
 For the most part, the trend can be blamed on technological advancements and innovation, producing smartphones small enough and attainable enough for most first-world citizens.
 In 2014, worldwide mobile search volumes met and exceeded that of desktop searches— a sign that the internet was clearly moving towards a mobile-based future.
 Therefore, the announcement that Google search engines would favor mobile-friendly content was all but inevitable.